 Infancy and Childhood

+Your role as a parent and primary carer once they are born.
 An infant develops attachment with someone through processes of proper feeding, changing clothes, and holding/cradling.
-This enables children and infants to develop an attachment to the primary carer.
 A child’s attachment may also extend to other people like another child, siblings, and other family members.
 Attachment is an important factor in primary carer definition Australia.

 Adolescence

-Primary carers must cope with a whole new set of responsibilities as a child enters adolescence and deal with the changing demands.
 A child grows physically, cognitively, and socially.
 Teenagers will start to become more independent and focus more on their peers and the outside world.
-This is an important factor to consider when talking about the primary carer definition Australia.
+This is an important factor to consider when talking about the primary carer definition in Australia.

 Despite their independence, courts will still consider if an adult child spends most of their time with their primary carer.
 Adolescents will need guidance and support as they are still dependent on their parents.
 Since adolescents are more aware of their feelings and independence, the adult child’s primary carer can focus on: